social-native/kafka-sagas/README.md

 }
 ```

-In the second example, from the moment `take` is called and onward, the first actiopn received from the `'PIZZA_CREATE_SUCCESS'` stream that matches the predicate is returned.
+In the second example, from the moment `take` is called and onward, the first action received from the `'PIZZA_CREATE_SUCCESS'` stream that matches the predicate is returned.

 ### callFn